-All PSA necessary and required communications and IT capabilities must be operational as soon as possible following continuity activation, and in all cases, within 12 hours of continuity activation.
+All PSA necessary and required communications and IT capabilities must be operational as soon as possible but no later than 12 hours of the continuity activation.

 Additional detailed information on PSA communications systems and requirements can be found in, Continuity Communications.